EVAM-Lab/.github/profile/README.md

 We build neuro-symbolic AI systems grounded in Buddhist formal logic — implementing 1,500-year-old epistemological frameworks as rigorous ML infrastructure.

+This is a verification layer for AI classifiers and LLMs that rejects out-of-distribution inputs and flags hallucinations.

 ---

 ## What We're Building